bparanj/crystal/programming/iac/docs/experiments/caddy-ssl-setup.md

          command: systemctl reload caddy
    ```

-   - Before running the playbook, replace `your_ec2_instance` with your actual EC2 instance's inventory or IP address, and `yourdomain.com` with your actual domain name.
+   - Before running the playbook, replace `your_ec2_instance` with your  EC2 instance's inventory or IP address, and `yourdomain.com` with your  domain name.

 4. **Execution**: